techstartucalgary/Docs/src/guides/UI_UX_Design_Guide/README.md

 [Figma community](https://www.figma.com/community) is also a great resource for finding templates, plugins and UI kits.

+Also, for a more comprehensive guide on design methods, take a look at this [article](https://www.designmethods.co.uk/).

 </br>

 ## Other Design Considerations <a name="otherdesignconsiderations"></a>